DigitalPublishingToolkit/TOD15-Online-Courtship/md/18_TVshows-ozustun-Final.md

 When the base material is so rich and ready to put mental processes in motion, this game looks like it will stay on television for years to come.
-Television using its own narrative to recreate this process, reveals a colossal drama when its’ combined with the obligatory nature of marriage.
+Television using its own narrative to recreate this process, reveals a colossal drama when its' combined with the obligatory nature of marriage.
 For those who accept it… We are living in a reality, where an old social event shaped by traditional values is presented with its design on television.